ygdes/TinyScanChain5L/docs/info.md

 ## What next?

 This is only a first, quick try.
-The DTAP project defines only 3 or 4 pins : CLK, R/W, with a split or shared serial in and out pin.
+The original DTAP project is half-duplex and defines only 3 or 4 pins : CLK, R/W, with a split or shared serial in and out pin.
 The SC_GET and SC_SET signals should be controlled internally by a Finite State Machine to reduce the number of pins.

 Stay tuned.